 Chase Freedom is one of the most popular credit cards available, and there’s a lot to like.
 It has a $0 annual fee and gives up to 5% back in rewards on purchases, for starters.
 The Chase Freedom card has several sign-up perks, too, including a $200 bonus for spending $500 in the first three months, a 0% introductory APR for 15 months on purchases and 5% cash back on up $12,000 spent at grocery stores the first year.

 So it’s no wonder the Chase Freedom credit card is such a fan favorite.
 There’s something for everyone – namely, a lot of savings potential.
 Plus, Chase Freedom approval could be a bit easier to come by than you might think.
 Excellent credit is recommended for high approval odds, but people with good credit, a lot of income and little debt are in the running, too.

 The Chase Freedom card is not without faults, however.
-For example, that 5% bonus rewards rate only applies to $1,500 spent in bonus categories every three months.
+For example, that ongoing 5% bonus rewards rate only applies to $1,500 spent in bonus categories every three months.
 Those bonus categories change quarterly, too, and other purchases yield just 1% back.
 Freedom’s foreign transaction fee and balance transfer fee give applicants something to think about as well.